 On November 5, 2018, the Company entered into an operating lease for office and lab space in Philadelphia, Pennsylvania, effective as of January 1, 2019, and expiring on December 31, 2020 with an option to extend the lease for two additional years.
 On August 4, 2020, the Company executed the first option to extend the lease for an additional year, expiring on December 31, 2021.
 On August 9, 2021, the Company executed the remaining option to extend the lease for an additional year, expiring on December 31, 2022.
-In January 2023, the Company executed an extension of this lease for an additional year, expiring on December 31, 2023.
+In January 2023, the Company executed an extension of this lease for an additional year, expiring on December 31, 2022.
+In January 2023, the Company executed an extension of this lease for an additional year, expiring on December 31, 2022.
+In January 2023, the Company executed an extension of the extenditional year, expiring on December 31, 2022.
+In January 2023, the Company executed an extension of the extenditional year, expiring on December 31, 2022.
+In January 2023, the Company executed an extension of the extenditional year, expiring on December 31, 2023.
 The Company has determined this lease extension qualifies as a short-term lease and have applied the accounting policy election to not record the related right-of-use asset and lease liabilities.

 On August 8, 2019, the Company entered into an operating lease for office space in Bala Cynwyd, Pennsylvania, effective as of December 15, 2019, for a period of three years and six months with an option to extend the lease for three additional years.
 Due to required tenant improvements to be completed by the landlord, the Company did not take immediate possession of the leased property and the lease term commenced on February 15, 2020.

-On March 9, 2023, the Company executed the option to extend the lease for an additional three year term and to lease additional space.
-The lease term will commence on September 1, 2023 for both the extension of the current lease and the lease of additional operating space, no right of use asset or lease liability will be recorded until the lease commencement date.
+On March 9, 2023, the Company executed the option to extend the office space lease for an additional three year term and to lease additional office space.
+The lease term commenced on September 1, 2023 for the extension of the current lease and October 1, 2023 for the lease of additional office space.
+In September 2023, upon the commencement of the lease extension, the Company recorded a right of use asset and lease liability of \$0.5 million, which are reflected in these condensed consolidated financial statements.
+In October 2023, upon the commencement of the lease of the additional office, the Company recorded a right of use asset and lease liability of \$0.3 million.
+This right of use asset and lease liability will be reflected in the financial statements for the year ended December 31, 2023.